ra-casingal/terraform-nextwork-7-days-devops-challenge/README.md

-# 7 Days DevOps Challenge
+# Terraform Implementation of NextWork's 7 Days DevOps Challenge

 This repository contains [ra-casingal](https://github.com/ra-casingal)'s Terraform configuration for [NextWork's 7 Days DevOps Challenge](https://learn.nextwork.org/projects/aws-devops-codepipeline-updated).
 The project is designed to demonstrate the implementation of a complete infrastructure-as-code (IaC) solution using Terraform.
 It provisions and manages AWS resources to set up a virtual network, deploy a web application, and create a CI/CD pipeline.
 This project uses [ra-casingal](https://github.com/ra-casingal)'s [Java Web Application Project](https://github.com/ra-casingal/nextwork-web-project) as the web app.